nervosnetwork/ckb-auth/docs/secp256r1.md

 ```
 to save the signature into file `signature`

-The final signature field of the ckb transaction should be this signature concatenated with the above public key.
+The final signature field of the ckb transaction should be this public key concatenated with the above signature.